alibaba/bifrostui/packages/bui-core/src/Rating/index.en-US.md

 };
 ```

-### Customize icons
+### Custom Icons

-By using 'icon' and 'emptyIcon', stars can be replaced with other characters such as emoticons, letters, numbers, font icons, and even Chinese. 'icon' is a selected icon, while 'emptyIcon' is an unselected icon
+Use `icon` and `emptyIcon` to replace stars with other characters like emojis, letters, numbers, font icons, or even Chinese characters. `icon` is for unselected state, `checkedIcon` is for selected state.

 ```tsx
 import { Rating, Stack } from '@bifrostui/react';